d-002/cpu/README.md

 - Misc
     - Word size of 8 bits
     - 32 possible instructions (1 unused)
-    - Most components notice the caller when they are done, to reduce errors
+    - Most components notice the caller when they are done, to reduce timing errors and make debugging easier
+    - Full web emulator

 > [!WARNING]
-> Just to be clear, DIKC stands for "D_00's Incredible Keyboardless Computer"
+> Just to be clear, DIKC stands for "D_00's Incredible Keyboardless Computer".
 > Same with PUSSI which means "Powerful Unit for Smart Systems of Information"